Title III Plan Development FAQsFrequently asked questions to assist LEAs in developing and improving Title III plans and programs.

 6. What is the limit on the amount of Title III funds that can be used for indirect expenses?

-An LEA may claim up to its approved indirect cost rate unless there is specific authority (legislation or regulation) to limit the rate.
+An LEA is authorized to assess its approved indirect cost rate to the portion of the subgrant that is not reserved for direct administration costs.
 An indirect cost rate is the percentage of an organization’s indirect costs to its direct costs and is a standardized method of charging individual programs for their share of indirect costs.